sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 ## 1. Create a new project

-For best experience, we recommend creating a dedicated project that will contain your pipeline definitions.
+For the best experience, we recommend creating a dedicated project that will contain your pipeline definitions.
 It is possible to add Sharpliner into any other kind of project and have pipelines there but it is better to separate concerns this way.
 You can have as many pipeline definitions in one project as you want.